spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 Now we need to create a *staging.yaml* file.
 During JupyterHub deployment, helm, via hubploy, will merge this file with the the *common.yaml* file created earlier to generate a master configuration file for JupyterHub.

 - `awsudo arn:aws:iam::162808325377:role/<deployment-name>-secrets-encrypt sops staging.yaml` - this will open up your editor...
-- Populate the file with the contents of https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging.yaml
+- Populate the file with the contents of https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging-decrypted.yaml
-- Fill in the areas that say "[REDACTED]" and change the "client_id" value
+- Fill in the areas that say "[REDACTED]" with the appropriate values
 - `git add staging.yaml`

-Due to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412) it is necessary to manually insert the ARN of the decrypt role into *staging.yaml* so that sops can decrypt the file during deployment without specifying the role.
-After *staging.yaml* has been created and configured, edit the file (**do not use sops**) and add the role ARN.
-You can see an example of the bottom of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging-with-inserted-role.yaml).
+**BUG**: After *staging.yaml* has been created and configured, sops adds a section to the end of the file that defines the KMS key ARN and other values necessary for decryption.
+Due to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412), it is necessary to manually insert the ARN of the decrypt role into the file so that sops can decrypt the file during deployment without specifying the role.
+Edit the file (**do not use sops**) and add the role ARN.
+You can see an example of the bottom of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging-encrypted.yaml).

 Finally, commit and push the changes to the repository.